ItsAlanK/apr-breathwork/README.md

 Main colors chosen for site (Yellow and Brown/Grey) were chosen to match current logo and aesthetic of her social media and personal site.

 [**Coolors.co**](https://coolors.co/) was then used to generate a red/green/blue tone to match which could be used for warnings and alerts on the site.
+These will be used along with a clean white background.

 ![Color palette for design](docs/design/color-palette.png)